-To use Igloolik as an example, the school required several years of planning prior to work, and further, we conduct continual reviews of the (interpretation ends) utilization rate (interpretation) as well as when the school was initially constructed, the age of the school and what the condition rating is.
-For example, if the school is rated poor condition, it may require renovations or perhaps a replacement school.
+To use Igloolik as an example, the school required several years of planning prior to the commencement of work, and further, we conduct continual reviews of the (interpretation ends) utilization rate (interpretation) as well as when the school was initially constructed, the age of the school and what the condition rating is.
+For example, if the school is rated to be in poor condition, it may require renovations or perhaps a replacement school.
 There are three main categories we use.